The Call to Ban Asbestos in the United States

 - And more

 In addition to individual bans by nations, there have been many international calls to ban asbestos.
-The International Ban Asbestos Secretariat called for a true international ban of asbestos in both 1999 and 2010.
+The International Ban Asbestos Secretariat called for a true international ban in 1999 and 2010.

 The World Health Organization has been advocating for a total worldwide ban on asbestos since 2005.
 It introduced a plan in 2013 to help nations work together to achieve this by 2020.
 The plan was never fully adopted.

-Current Efforts to Ban Asbestos in the U.S.
+Efforts to Ban Asbestos in the U.S. Leading up to the Final Rule

 Changes to the Toxic Substances Control Act

-In 2016, Congress updated the Toxic Substances Control Act (TSCA).
-The update came in the form of the Frank R. Lautenburg Chemical Safety for the 21st Century Act, which updated many aspects of the TSCA.
+In 2016, Congress updated the TSCA with the Frank R. Lautenburg Chemical Safety for the 21st Century Act, which updated many aspects of the TSCA.

 Previously, the EPA was required to select regulations that would have the least burden on industry.
 This was ultimately why the 1989 ban failed.
 The court said the EPA did not show a total ban was the least burdensome option.
 The 2016 changes removed this requirement, paving the way for a total ban.